savchenko/windows10/README.md

 and here:

 > Note: There is no Group Policy to turn off the Malicious Software Reporting Tool diagnostic data.

+Even then, registry "tweaks" are taken directly from Microsoft documentation for the specific build version.

 # Rationale
 One might rightfully ask, &mdash; _"Why to bother with MS product while there are better \*nix-based operating systems?"_<br />